NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/precourse.rst

 * type ``xclock``

-If x11 forwarding is enabled then a window with a clock should pop up on your desktop machine.
+If X11 forwarding is enabled then a window with a clock should pop up on your desktop machine.

+If you encounter errors in displaying xclock, please follow debugging steps below.
+* Have you used -Y when ssh to Rackham, i.e., ``ssh -Y rackham.uppmax.uu.se`` ?
+*

 :raw-html:`<br />`